RobertVCG/Data110/Markdown-Exercise.md

 ***I have a puppy name "vini"***

-- First Example
+- I like running
-- Second Example
+- My favorite color is black
-- Third Example
+- My favorite movie is Cars

 [MC Website](https://www.montgomerycollege.edu/)